 A quick, step-by-step approach to help you get started on your CPD.

-There is a lot of information on the web about doing CPD and you’ll find much more detail in the rest of the IET’s site and our inter-institutional collaborative site at PD-How2.org.
-You’ll probably return to that to find out more at a later date.
+There is a lot of information on the web about doing CPD and you’ll find much more detail in the rest of the IET’s site.
 However, for now, we know you just want a couple of key points to get you started.
 Here they are:

 To maximise your potential for lifetime employability, through continually improving your knowledge and skills.
 Take control to: